 - Networking with youth development organizations in Minnesota, the United States and around the world

 We deliver the Minnesota 4-H youth development program

 4-H is the largest youth development program in the country.
 Founded in the land-grant college system and rooted in agriculture, Minnesota 4-H has grown to meet the needs and aspirations of today's youth.
 4-H'ers can participate in clubs, special-interest groups, after-school programs, volunteering, civic engagement, community service, camping, and school enrichment.
 Projects and activities are offered in:

-- Science, engineering and technology
+- Science, technology engineering and math

 - Citizenship and leadership

 Some 4-H'ers choose competitive projects, with county events leading to regional or state competition, including the state's crowning event - the Minnesota State Fair.
 They may also participate in the state horse or dog show held at the state fairgrounds annually, or the state wildlife and shooting sports competition.

 4-H's research-based curriculum, experienced youth development staff and volunteers, and learn-by-doing approach help kids develop essential, transferrable skills they'll use throughout their lives.
 So whether 4-H'ers are building rockets, raising dairy cows or writing musical plays, they are learning the leadership, problem solving, decision making and communication skills they need to succeed.

 We provide financial support for youth development through the Minnesota 4-H Foundation